Thompson Sampling with a Mixture Prior: FINITE-HORIZON RL

 where we use that $S_t, \pi_t$ are distributed identically to $S_*, \pi_*$ conditioned on $H_t$.

 The proof sketch is similar to the one in \cref{sec:proof_sketch}, but differs in two notable aspects.
 We list the main differences and defer the full sketch to \cref{sec:mdp_proofs}.
-First, the expected value of a policy under a latent state $\overline{V}_t(\pi, s)$ is used in place of $\bar{\mu}_t(a, s)$.
-Second, in order to construct a confidence interval around $\overline{V}_t(\pi, s)$, we use the sum of confidence widths over steps of a trajectory, which follows from the following lemma of \citet{mdp_posterior_sampling}, using that the value of a policy is at most horizon $h$.
+First, the expected value of a policy under a latent state $\overline{V}_t(\pi, s)$ is used in place of the mean reward $\bar{\mu}_t(a, s)$.
+Second, in order to construct a confidence interval around $\overline{V}_t(\pi, s)$, we use the sum of confidence widths over steps of a trajectory.
+Specifically, for any policy $\pi$, we have with high probability,